 The first or penultimate night stop is likely to be Corfu Town where you can moor in the yacht club beneath the citadel and spend an evening wandering the rustic backstreets of the town.

 Below is an indication of the yachts that will sail on this flotilla.
 Please call us on 020 8459 8787 to check live availability.

-Combine a one week flotilla sailing holiday with another week relaxing ashore.
+Our Shore to Sail holidays are a combination of a one or two week flotilla sailing holiday with another relaxing week or two ashore.

 These holidays will appeal to those who enjoy sailing but have family or friends who are not quite so enthusiastic about sailing - a compromise can now be made!

 Most people opt for a week of sailing followed by a week of winding down on shore.
 However it is entirely up to you to do what you want to do (and when!)

 Choose from studios or apartments beside the sea at the Iris Hotel, Stena, near Nidri, or opt for one of our carefully selected boutique hotels.
 The San Nicolas Resort Hotel is now available in nearby Roudha Bay, or really pamper yourself at the Salvator Villas and Spa Hotel in Parga, which also has a selection of two-bedroom villas with private pools.

 The closest hotel to this flotilla is the Salvator Spa Hotel in Parga.